 Just like in a hazard, remember to keep RED ON RIGHT as you go through the cones.

 If you do carry a navigator, while they’re expected to “tell you where to go” during the Marathon, in Dressage and Cones they are only allowed to sit there and look pretty.

 One of the best things about Combined Driving is that it appeals to drivers of all levels.
 From the driver who just wants to get out and have fun with their horse and doesn’t worry about their marathon time, to the competitor who wants to move up the levels and try their skill against others, Combined Driving is fun for everyone!
 Even when I end up in a division by myself I still get to compete against my previous best dressage score, or try to shave another few seconds off my hazard times.

 There are a couple equipment changes to make, in order to cross over from breed show driving to combined driving.
 You will need to accustom your horse to wearing breeching, as it is required with good reason … far from going around a flat show ring, now there are hills, and brakes are important!
 While side checks are acceptable at Training Level only, an over check is never allowed.
-Other than that it’s the things I mentioned earlier – apron, brown gloves, helmet, spares kit.
+Other than that it’s the things I mentioned earlier – apron, brown gloves, helmet, protective vest, spares kit.
 If you decide to move beyond Training Level, pneumatic tires are no longer permitted and you’ll have to switch to solid wheels.